West Adelaide Football Club (1878–1887)

-The West Adelaide Football Club (1878–1887), previously known as the West Torrens Football Club, was an Australian rules football club that participated in the South Australian Football Association during the 1887 SAFA season.
+The West Adelaide Football Club (1887), previously known as the West Torrens Football Club (1878-1886), was an Australian rules football club that participated in the South Australian Football Association during the 1887 SAFA season.

+West Torrens Football Club Early History (1871)

+The earliest history was a report of a football match that was played on the West Park Lands on a holiday held on Wednesday, May 24, 1871 by 24 members of the West Torrens Football Club, 12 of whom were chosen from Thebarton, and the same number from Mile-End.
+The former wore blue and the latter pink.
+Mr. E. J. Ronald acted as captain for the Blues, and Mr. E. Hemingway for the Pinks.
+The Blues were the first to kick off the ball, and after about three hours good play they managed to secure a goal by a lucky kick from G. M. Dew.
+They then adjourned to the Wheatsheaf Inn, Thebarton where Mr McCreeth was voted to the chair, and Mr. G. Fisher the vice-chair.

 Early Matches 1878

 A number of matches in 1878 were reported including West Torrens v.
 South Adelaide (Second Twenty) on Saturday, July 27.

 These two Clubs met on the ground of the former.
 The game, which was very lively, resulted in a draw, neither side obtaining a goal.
 The respective captains were Messrs.
 J. Beesley and T. N. Cole.
 Mr. R.Paget officiated as field umpire.

 SAFA Application Rejected (1879)

 West Torrens Football Club submitted an application to the join the SAFA but at the Association's Annual General Meeting held on 1 April 1879 the club's application was rejected by 12 votes to 19 against as a number of delegates felt there was already too many weak teams in the Association.